 - Practicing mindfulness – Be in the moment and notice every thought, every feeling, and every sensation.
 Simply paying attention to what is happening will build up people’s self-awareness, a key element of happiness.

 - Promoting thankfulness – Saying, “thank you,” or writing down something for which they are grateful, means that people are noticing what is beautiful and kind in the world along with what is difficult.
 The more gratitude people practice, the more they focus their attention upon the good.

 So much of life is out of people’s control, but when it comes to being happier, little changes can make big differences.
 As people learn to build their happiness upon their own internal strength, their happiness will grow resilient.
 Of course, they will always feel sad or frustrated at times, but overall, their joy may remain stable.

 If you want help becoming a happier person, Thriveworks Charlotte is ready.
 We have appointments available for increasing happiness.

-When you call our office, know that you might be meeting with you therapist the following day.
-Many new clients have their first appointment within 24 hours of their first call.
-We do not have a waitlist, but we do have evening and weekend sessions.
+When you call our office, know that you might be meeting with your therapist the following week Many new clients have their first appointment within 7 days of their first call.

 Your happiness matters.
 Contact Thriveworks Charlotte today.